 Specialist services

-I offer specialist services based on my experiences and specialist training.
+I offer specialised services based on my experience and specialised training.
 While I will certainly understand certain aspects of your experience, our experiences will be very different.
 I will seek to understand things from your frame of reference.
-With all clients I look to seek a mutual agreement about the purpose of therapy and which tools we will use.
+With all clients, I aim to establish a mutual understanding of the therapy’s purpose and the tools we will use.

 We can work face-to-face in my garden room in Macclesfield.
 We can work outside in Macclesfield or Bollington.
-I can work anywhere in the UK online via Zoom, or I offer email therapy.
+I can work online via Zoom anywhere in the UK, or I can offer email therapy.

 A neurodivergent inclusive space

 My therapy room (face-to-face or online) is a place where you can slowly learn to unmask and be authentic.
 You can stim freely without judgement.
 If you have sensory overload, overstimulation, or autistic burnout.
-Or if you struggle with eye contact, I can adapt my room and my approach for you.
-We don’t have to be sat on chairs facing each other, if that doesn’t work for you.
+Or, if you struggle with eye contact, I can adjust my room and approach to accommodate you.
+We don’t have to be sitting on chairs facing each other, if that doesn’t work for you.

 I believe that, although we face challenges, we do not need to be ‘fixed’ in any way.
 I will help you to accept and embrace your authentic self – to find your joy.
 My approach follows a neurodiversity-affirming model.

 You may be living with overwhelming anxiety and stress that lead to exhaustion or meltdowns.
-We can look to address this and find ways of self-care that work for you.
+We can work together to address this and find self-care strategies that work for you.
 I am experienced in working with somatic exercises, which can help an exhausted nervous system fuelled by anxiety and severe stress.

 I understand how transformative it can be to talk to someone who understands living as a neurodivergent person in a world set up for neurotypical people.
-Whether you are formally diagnosed, have self-identified.
-Or you are just beginning to wonder if you might be neurodivergent, I’d love to hear from you.
+Whether you have been formally diagnosed or self-identified.
+Or, if you’re just beginning to wonder if you might be neurodivergent, I’d love to hear from you.

 Specialised trauma therapy, including women and men who have experienced domestic abuse or sexual assault